Recreation announcements and property closures

 Structure 157 (S-157) located along Canal 54 (C-54) in St. Sebastian River Preserve State Park is now open to the public after major construction rehabilitation work to the structure.
 Please be aware that the downstream (east) wingwalls will remain closed off and inaccessible to the public for safety reasons.

-In late 2025, additional repairs will be made to the east wingwalls.
-At that time, public access to S-157, including the manatee overlook and spillway, will be closed for approximately 6 months during this construction phase until repairs are completed.
-Normal public access including fishing is anticipated to resume in the spring of 2026.
+Additional repairs will be made to the east wingwalls in the future (schedule TBD).
+During the future construction phase, public access to S-157, including the manatee overlook and spillway, will be closed until repairs are complete.

 Please monitor this page for updates.